 Track 4: Cancer Prevention Product Research and Review for Postdoctoral Research Fellows

-This fellowship will provide training in cancer prevention (e.g., chemoprevention, vaccination, and early detection).
+This fellowship, conducted in partnership with the Cancer Prevention Fellowship Program, will provide training in cancer prevention (e.g., chemoprevention, vaccination, and early detection).
 Individuals will be trained in the drug, biologic, or device development and approval processes and their application to study populations (including healthy subjects) to facilitate the movement of novel approaches from the bench to the community.
 Combining training in public health, cancer prevention research, and research-related regulatory overview will allow individuals to develop expertise across these disciplines.

 Training Goals and Outcomes

 - Understanding the design and analysis of clinical trials, familiarity with the IRB approval process, and determining appropriate clinical endpoints in cancer prevention and early detection trials.

 - Participation in multidisciplinary cancer prevention research